 SEC.
 3.04.
 AMERICANS WITH DISABILITIES ACT (ADA) COMPLIANCE.
 If an event at the Winema Theater is open to the public, it must comply with all current ADA regulations.

 SEC.
 3.05.
 WINEMA THEATER POCKET PARK.
-The Winema Theater Pocket Park will be operational during daylight hours only, or with a Facilities Use Permit, or written permission from the Scotia CSD General Manager.
+The Winema Theater Pocket Park will be operational during daylight hours only, or with a Facilities Use Permit, or written permission from the District General Manager.

 CHAPTER 4. - OPERATION OF SCOTIA MUSEUM

 SEC.
 4.01.
 HOURS OF OPERATION.
-The Museum hours of operation will be determined, and may be changed, at the Board of Directors discretion.
+The Museum hours of operation will be determined, and may be changed, at the District Board of Directors discretion.
 Hours will be posted at the Museum, in a conspicuous location.

 SEC.
 4.02.
 MUSEUM FEES.
-Museum fees will be determined, and may be changed, at the Board of Directors discretion.
+Museum fees will be determined, and may be changed, at the District Board of Directors discretion.

 SEC.
 4.03.
 FACILITY CAPACITY.
 The Museum capacity will be determined by the Fire Chief according to International Building Code (IBC) and National Fire Prevention Association (NFPA) standards.
 Once determined, the capacity will be posted in the facility.